Everyone Claims, “AI Document Review.” No One Means the Same Thing in eDiscovery

 Highly automated review models may appear more cost effective on paper because they reduce the number of human review hours involved in the process.
 In the right circumstances, that efficiency can deliver significant value.
 However, lower upfront review costs do not automatically translate into lower overall risk or lower total cost.

 Treating different models as equivalent creates significant risk.
-Two providers may both use the label “AI enabled review” while offering completely different levels of automation, validation and documentation.
 Teams often fall back on surface level comparisons or guess what the service actually does, leading to “expectation gaps” where a legal team assumes a level of human oversight that isn’t actually part of the provider’s workflow.

 If an overly aggressive workflow results in over production, inconsistent privilege determinations, missed context or the need for substantial downstream re-review, the initial efficiency gains can quickly erode.
 In some matters, the operational cost of correcting errors or defending review decisions may outweigh the savings generated by increased automation.
 This is why legal teams can no longer evaluate document review models based solely on speed, reviewer counts or headline cost reductions.